anastassiavybornova/knudepunkter/docs/HOWTO_macOS.md

 3. Open your command line interface (Terminal on macOS)

-4. Use the path from step 2 (abbreviated as `<qgispythonpath>` below) to run the commands in your commmand line interface, in indicated order.
-(Copy each line below separately, paste it in your command line interface, replace `<qgispythonpath>` in quotation marks by the path from step 2, and hit enter.)
+4. Use the path from step 2 (abbreviated as `<qgispythonpath>` below) to run the commands below in your commmand line interface.
+(Copy each line below separately, paste it in your command line interface, replace `<qgispythonpath>` by the path from step 2, and hit enter.)
 Note that you have to be connected to the internet for the installs to work.

 ```
-"<qgispythonpath>" -m pip install --upgrade shapely
+<qgispythonpath> -m pip install --upgrade shapely
-"<qgispythonpath>" -m pip install --upgrade geopandas --force-reinstall -v geopandas==0.14.0
+<qgispythonpath> -m pip install --upgrade geopandas --force-reinstall -v geopandas==0.14.0
-"<qgispythonpath>" -m pip install momepy
+<qgispythonpath> -m pip install momepy
-"<qgispythonpath>" -m pip install osmnx==1.6.0
+<qgispythonpath> -m pip install osmnx==1.6.0
-"<qgispythonpath>" -m pip install numpy --force-reinstall -v numpy==1.22.4
+<qgispythonpath> -m pip install numpy --force-reinstall -v numpy==1.22.4
-"<qgispythonpath>" -m pip install contextily
+<qgispythonpath> -m pip install contextily
 ```
+Alternatively, if you know [how to run a bash script](https://linuxhandbook.com/run-bash-script/), run `./setuppython.sh <qgispythonpath>`.

 <p align="center"><img alt="Setting up PyQGIS from the command line (Terminal on MacOS)" src="/docs/screenshots/cli-install-macos.png" width=80%></p>

+5. If you had QGIS open, restart QGIS now for the changes to take effect.

 ***